mratsim/Arraymancer/README.md

 <!-- /TOC -->

 ## Why Arraymancer
+I've identified several issues I want to tackle with Arraymancer:

+### The Python community is struggling to bring Numpy up-to-speed
+- Numba JIT compiler
+- Dask delayed parallel computation graph
+- Cython to ease numerical computations in Python
+- Due to the GIL shared-memory parallelism (OpenMP) is not possible in pure Python
+- Use "vectorized operations" (i.e. don't use for loops in Python)

+Why not use in a single language with all the blocks to build the most efficient scientific computing library with Python ergonomics.

+OpenMP batteries included.

+### Researchers workflows is a fight against inefficiencies

+Researchers often have the following workflow: Mathematica/Matlab/Python/R (prototyping) -> C/C++/Fortran (speed, memory)

+Why not use in a language as productive as Python and as fast as C?
+Code once, and don't spend months redoing the same thing at a lower level.

+### Tools available in lab are not available in production:
+- Managing and deploying Python (2.7, 3.5, 3.6) and packages version in a robust manner requires devops-fu (virtualenv, docker, ...)
+- Python data science ecosystem does not run on embedded devices (Nvidia Tegra/drones) or mobile phones

+Nim is compiled, no need to worry about version conflicts and the whole toolchain being in need of fixing due to Python version updates.
+Furthermore, as long as your platform supports C, Arraymancer will run on it from Raspberry Pi to mobile phones and drones.

+Note: Arraymancer Cuda/Cudnn backend is shaping up and convolutional neural nets are just around the corner.

+### Bridging the gap between deep learning research and production
 The deep learning frameworks are currently in two camps:
 - Research: Theano, Tensorflow, Keras, Torch, PyTorch
 - Production: Caffe, Darknet, (Tensorflow)

 Putting a research model in production, on a drone or as a webservice for example, is difficult:
-- Managing Python versions and environment is hell
-- Python data science ecosystem does not run on embedded devices (Nvidia Tegra/drones) or mobile phones
-- Transforming a tuned research model (in Python) to a usable Caffe or Darknet model (in C) is almost impossible.
-PMML is supposed to be the "common" XML description of ML models but is not really supported by anyone.
+- Transforming a tuned research model (in Python) to a usable Caffe or Darknet model (in C) is not trivial. ~PMML is supposed to be the "common" XML description of ML models but is not really supported by anyone.~
 **Edit - Sept 7, 2017: Microsoft and Facebook are announcing [Open Neural Network Exchange](https://research.fb.com/facebook-and-microsoft-introduce-new-open-ecosystem-for-interchangeable-ai-frameworks/)**

+Furthermore, Python preprocessing steps, unless using OpenCV, often needs a custom implementation (think text/speech preprocessing on phones).

 - Tensorflow is supposed to bridge the gap between research and production but its syntax and ergonomics are a pain to work with.
+It's the same issue as researchers, "Prototype in Keras, and when you need low-level --> Tensorflow".
-- Deployed models are static, there is no interface to add a new observation/training sample to any framework.
-The end goal is to use a model as a webservice.
+- Deployed models are static, there is no interface to add a new observation/training sample to any framework, the end goal being to use a model as a webservice.

+### So why Arraymancer ?

 All those pain points may seem like a huge undertaking however thanks to the Nim language, we can have Arraymancer:
 - Be as fast as C
 - Accelerated routines with Intel MKL/OpenBLAS or even NNPACK
-- Access to CUDA and generate custom CUDA kernels on the fly via metaprogramming.
+- Access to CUDA and CuDNN and generate custom CUDA kernels on the fly via metaprogramming.
 - A Python-like syntax with custom operators `a * b` for tensor multiplication instead of `a.dot(b)` (Numpy/Tensorflow) or `a.mm(b)` (Torch)
 - Numpy-like slicing ergonomics `t[0..4, 2..10|2]`
+- For everything that Nim doesn't have yet, you can use Nim bindings to C, C++, Objective-C or Javascript to bring it to Nim.
+Nim also has unofficial Python->Nim and Nim->Python wrappers.

 ## Future ambitions
 Because apparently to be successful you need a vision, I would like Arraymancer to be: